Near-Term Production of Highest Grade Silver in Canada

 The deposit remains open at depth and in all directions, and will be part of the focus of continued exploration initiatives.

 With the goal of further expanding the resource, Alexco has continued exploration on the Bermingham deposit in the form of a 38-hole drill program.
 Drill results were released in November 2017 and included intercepts ranging from 5.15 meters of 1,547 g/t silver and 5.01 meters at 2,464 g/t silver.
 Drilling also identified a new exploration zone with intercepts of up to 4.2 meters grading 2,518 g/t silver.
+Final results from the 2018 surface exploration program were released on January 21, 2019.

 The company has completed over 62% (as of February 22, 2018) of a 580-meter underground exploration decline, which will allow for the planned 5,000 meter underground infill diamond drill program.
 This exploration program will target the upper portions of the deposit in order to upgrade inferred and indicated resources and to help refine and optimize the mine plan for the deposit.